 This bill provides that, for purposes of this law, a defendant's receipt of the summons and complaint in the underlying case is a sufficient way to constitute the case's commencement, but not the only way (see BACKGROUND).
-It specifically applies not just to receipt by defendants but also by their agents or representatives, including insurers obligated to defend the case.
+It specifically applies not just to receipt by defendants but also by their agents or representatives, including the defendant's purported insurer allegedly obligated to defend the case.